radirckze/react-playground/README.md

 # React-Playground

 My react learning / playground project

-Things I need to do / test.
+Completed:
 - uisng bootstrap to style app (using reat-bootstrap)
 - create app that shows members, posts, contents.
+Things I need to do / test.
 - get data from a REST API (mock)
-- using jest to mock REST APIs
 - using jest to test react app.
 - ...